 Tablet packs/blister packs

 Think before you chuck out your finished pack of tablets.
-You can recycle these at Superdrug pharmacies.
+You can still recycle these at some Superdrug pharmacies.
+Please check with you local branch before you travel.

 Regular coffee pods can be a pain to recycle.
 Try using Podback, which is a coffee pod recycling service.